PrestaShop/docs/src/content/1.7/modules/sell/technical-tools.md

 weight: 1
 ---

-# Technical Tools & Informations
+# Technical Tools & Information

 ##  Technical Tools: 3 tools to help you get off to a good start